LiveUSB Android on Acer Aspire One

 Android has come as the future netbook OS.
 At least that’s what they project goal which is to provide complete solution for Android on Eee PC platforms first and then to provide solutions for common x86 platforms as well.
 Even this project was born 6 months ago, but the development seems to be run rapidly.
 From my experience on it, Android runs well, quick and fast, more responsive but lack of office application.
 While network card run as follow on Acer Aspire One – having internet connection from LAN – but it still also missing some of internet application such as messaging service or chatting (this may cause webcam function availability is useless).
 In addition, while others open source OS equipped their system with separate repository, but I don’t see this on Android platform.
 We hope that Android developers will pay on this attention to realize their idea soon, so that Android will grown up as clever, light and thin OS for netbook.
 What do you say?

-you can support it by making a small contribution.
+PS: If you've benefit from this blog, you can support it by making a small contribution. |

-1. Blogger Android app development said,
+Android app development said,

 Friday, January 13, 2012 7:02:00 PM